-An API gateway accepts requests (specifically, API calls) from a client and routes them to the appropriate microservices.
+An API gateway accepts requests (specifically, API calls) from a client and routes them to the appropriate backend apps or microservices.
 It secures and mediates critical traffic between backend services and consumers of the API, thereby reducing the risk of breaches, downtime, and slow performance.

 Why Use an API Gateway?

-Using an API gateway means you can maintain a single API domain (for example, api.example.com).
+Using an API gateway means you can expose and maintain a single API domain (for example, api.example.com).
 With an API gateway, you can provide one entry point to all clients, potentially routing requests to different versions of the API depending on the user request.
-The API gateway enables you to deliver the best possible response by invoking multiple microservices with a single request and aggregating the results.
+The API gateway enables you to deliver the best possible response by invoking multiple microservices for a single client request and aggregating the results.

 You can learn more about deploying NGINX as an API gateway in our blog series Deploying NGINX as an API Gateway.